skyformat99/lora_device_lib/bindings/arduino/src/readme.md

 ## Examples

+In this example a node will:

+- attempt to join
-Join and then send an empty data message as often as the TTN fair access policy allows:
+- once joined, send an empty data message to port 1 as often as the TTN fair access policy allows
+- manage data rate using ADR

 ~~~ C++
 #include <arduino_ldl.h>